Beldex-Coin/beldex-coin-binary/README.md

 and its home is the data directory specified in the [example config](utils/conf/beldexd.conf).

+For running the testnet daemon mention `--testnet` while starting the daemon

 If you're on Mac, you may need to add the `--max-concurrency 1` option to beldex-wallet-cli, and possibly beldexd, if you get crashes refreshing.